R U OK? Day 2022 Ideas For Your Workplace

 Build an R U OK?
 Workplace and Culture

-To ensure you provide your employees with the best opportunities to impact their mental health positively it is important to build a safe environment.
+To ensure you provide your employees with the best opportunities to impact their mental health positively it is important to build a safe environment and open resources in the workplace.
 R U OK? day is great but let’s focus on becoming an R U OK? workplace champion and building a culture where every day your employees feel comfortable to be open about their struggles and seek help if necessary.
 Building an R U OK? workplace culture will encourage everyone to talk about life’s ups and downs and create a supportive community at work.
 You don’t need a large budget to build an R U OK? workplace, in fact you can do this with little to no budget.
 All you need to do is promote life-changing conversation and encourage everyone to ask R U OK? whenever it is needed.
 Let’s look at what an R U OK? culture in your workplace would look like.

 - Ensuring there are programs and resources available to employees who might be struggling which they can access at any time for the appropriate help to assist their recovery.